ytopt-team/ytopt/docs/tutorials/omp-xsbench/tutorial-omp-xsbench.md

 XSBench is a mini-app representing a key computational kernel of the Monte Carlo neutron transport algorithm [(reference)](https://github.com/ANL-CESAR/XSBench).
 Save the related source and header files in the seprate folder: `mmp.c`, `Main.c`, `Materials.c`, `XSutils.c`, `XSbench_header.h`, `make.bat`.

 We omit presenting the files for space.
-For your convenience, we have the files in `<https://github.com/ytopt-team/ytopt/tree/tutorial/ytopt/benchmark/xsbench-omp/xsbench>`. output lines are truncated
+For your convenience, we have the files in `<https://github.com/ytopt-team/ytopt/tree/tutorial/ytopt/benchmark/xsbench-omp/xsbench>`.

 Defining autotuning problem
 -----------------------